Accommodation reflex

-A near object (for example, a computer screen) appears large in the field of vision, and the eye receives light from wide angles.
+A near object (for example, a computer screen) subtends a large area in the visual field, i.e. the eyes receive light from wide angles.
 When moving focus from a distant to a near object, the eyes converge.
 The ciliary muscle constricts making the lens thicker, shortening its focal length.
 The pupil constricts in order to prevent strongly diverging light rays hitting the periphery of the cornea and the lens from entering the eye and creating a blurred image.

 Pathway

 Information from the light on each retina is taken to the occipital lobe via the optic nerve and optic radiation (after a synapse in the lateral geniculate body of the posterior thalamus), where it is interpreted as vision.
 The peristriate area 19 interprets accommodation, and sends signals via the Edinger-Westphal nucleus and the 3rd cranial nerve to the ciliary muscle, the medial rectus muscle and (via parasympathetic fibres) the sphincter pupillae muscle.